mvolkmann/blog/src/rust.md

 ## <a name="webassembly">WebAssembly</a>

-WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
+WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine.

+WASM is supported by modern web browsers including Chrome, Edge, Firefox, and Safari (not Internet Explorer).
 WASM code typically executes much faster than equivalent code written in JavaScript.

+WASM can also be compiled to native executables that run on x86 and ARM processors.

 Code from many programming languages can be compiled to WASM.
 Currently full support is only available for C, C++, and Rust.